ibeltagy/ibeltagy.github.io/index.md

-I am a Research Scientist at [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/) working on Natural Language Processing with focus on scientific documents.
+I am a Senior Research Scientist at [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/) working on Natural Language Processing with focus on scientific documents.
 I received my PhD in Computer Science from the [University of Texas at Austin](https://www.cs.utexas.edu/) working with [Ray Mooney](https://www.cs.utexas.edu/~mooney/) and [Katrin Erk](http://www.katrinerk.com/).

 For the list of publications,